hartwigmedical/actin/algo/README.md

 Note: for all lab values, the latest available lab value (up to 30 days) is evaluated.
 If the latest lab value is out of the requested range, the second-last lab value is evaluated.
-In case that a second-last lab value is available and within requested range as configured in the rule, the evaluation resolves to UNDETERMINED.
-In case no second-last value is applicable, or that this value is also out of requested range, the evaluation resolves to FAIL.
+In case that a second-last lab value is available and within requested range as configured in the rule, the evaluation resolves to `UNDETERMINED`.
+In case no second-last value is applicable, or that this value is also out of requested range, the evaluation resolves to `FAIL`.

 ##### Rules related to other conditions